ncskth/phd-course/book/intro.md

-# Solving problems with neuro-inspired computation
+# Solving engineering problems with neuro-inspired computation

 A course on neuro-inspired computation for every-day problems with a focus on perception, reasoning, and actuation.